worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Converting between ICLS Definitions.md

 In short, the ICLS 19 resolution restricts employment to *work performed for others in exchange for pay or profit*, meaning that own consumption work (e.g., subsistence agriculture or building housing for oneself) are not counted as employment.

-The GLD codes the harmonization’s `lstatus’ variable based on this concept starting with the 2015-16 QLFS as information becomes available on respondents' intention for economic activity to distinguish between working for pay or own consumption.
+The GLD codes the harmonization’s `lstatus` variable based on this concept starting with the 2015-16 QLFS as information becomes available on respondents' intention for economic activity to distinguish between working for pay or own consumption.

 # Current coding for the 2020 ILFS